MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 >- Teams is deployed side by side with Skype for Business Online, hence clients are displayed as "Teams/SFB user".

 Additional Flows (on top of Teams Online "pure" topology):
-- **Flow 4'** - Represents a flow from Office 365 cloud to Customer Network, used to establish a connection between Teams media server in the cloud with the SBC on premises.
+- **Flow 4'** - Represents a flow from Office 365 cloud to the customer network, used to establish a connection between Teams media server in the cloud with the SBC on premises.
-- **Flow 5B** – Represents a media flow between Teams user within Customer Network with Direct Routing SBC in "bypass" mode.
+- **Flow 5B** – Represents a media flow between Teams user within the customer network with Direct Routing SBC in "bypass" mode.
 - **Flow 5C** – Represents a media flow between Direct Routing SBC to another Direct Routing SBC in PSTN hairpin call "bypass" mode.

 **Internal User Direct Routing (media relayed by Teams Transport Relay in Office 365)**